 The mechanics of creating bar, pie, line, treemap, or graph charts on Caplena are very simple, but making sense of your data is not.
 Getting to the essence of the data and telling a compelling story with a few words and a few charts is the most critical aspect of any analysis.
 This is also where you should invest most of your energy.

-Within 25 minutes, you can go from having open-ended text responses in Excel to presenting your results in an interactive dashboard.
+Within under half an hour, we analyzed our survey responses and have the data ready for presentation on Caplena’s interactive dashboard.
+So what have we learned?
 It is all about taking advantage of today’s technologies in the most efficient manner and spending your time on the things that machines cannot automate – such as making sense of the results.

 To give Caplena a try for free, click here.